Scalingo/documentation/_posts/integrations/2000-01-01-cloudflare-scalingo-app.md

 * **HTTPS Termination**: By using Cloudflare, you don't have to care anymore about TLS certificates, they are automatically handled by them.
-At the precise moment your domains is configured to use their proxy, a valid certificate. will be served to your users.
-The result is identical as Scalingo [automatic certificate generation with Let's Encrypt]({% post_url app/2016-12-23-letsencrypt %}).
+At the precise moment your domain is configured to use their proxy, a valid certificate will be served to your users.
+The result is identical to Scalingo [automatic certificate generation with Let's Encrypt]({% post_url app/2016-12-23-letsencrypt %}).

 * **Application Firewall**: Cloudflare proxies are looking at incoming requests